turingschool/front-end-curriculum/lessons/module-1/build-tools-intro-with-selenium.md

 * Have an understanding of what client side build tools are
 * Have a basic understanding of what Webpack is and what it does for us

+## Vocab

+- `Frontend/Client Side Build Tool` A tool that usually does two main things: 1.
+Take all your files and crunch them into one file 2.
+Change your code so that you can things using new, shiny features before all those features are implemented in all the browsers
+- `Webpack` A frontend build tool.
+Aside: Webpack is currently the most popular build tool.
+In the span of about five years or so, three different build tools have come into and gone out of favor.
+This stuff changes fast, folks!
+- `Selenium` A tool that allows programs to control a web browser
+- `npm` Node Package Manager is tool that gives you access to a repository of JavaScript libraries.
+Does the same thing as Homebrew, but for Javascript instead of Mac programs

 ## Code Along - Setting Up Webpack

 We'll walk through actually rebuilding a project and adding Webpack!